funkybob/ugu/docs/index.rst

    [rule: 0] subject: ${RESPONSE_CONTENT_TYPE};application/json func: equal action: addheader:uWSGI-Encoding: gzip
    [rule: 1] subject: ${RESPONSE_CONTENT_TYPE};text/html func: startswith action: addheader:uWSGI-Encoding: gzip
    *** end of the internal response routing table ***

+If you now check the response headers you'll see our new header and, for the right content, a ``Content-Encoding: gzip`` header.

 Task management
 ---------------